awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

   EndpointConfig, and Endpoint by appending datetime to this model name.
 The name should follow a regular expression pattern: ``^[a-zA-Z0-9]([\-a-zA-Z0-9]*[a-zA-Z0-9])$``.
 (Default: ``GSF-Model4Realtime``)

-This command will print the deployed endpoint name based on the value for ``--model-name``, e.g., ``GSF-Model4Realtime-Endpoint-2025-06-04-23-47-11``, to be used in the invoke step.
-The same endpoint name can also be found from Amazon SageMaker AI Web console under the "Inference -> Endpoints" menu.
+Outputs of this command include the deployed endpoint ARN based on the value for ``--model-name``, e.g., ``arn:aws:sagemaker:us-east-1:123456789012:endpoint/GSF-Model4Realtime-Endpoint-2025-06-04-23-47-11``, to be used in the invoke step.
+The same endpoint ARN can also be found from Amazon SageMaker AI Web console under the "Inference -> Endpoints" menu.

 Invoke Real-time Inference Endpoints .....................................
 For real-time inference, you will need to extract a subgraph around the target nodes/edges from a large graph, and use the subgraph as input of model, which is similar to how models are trained.
-Because time is critical for real-time infernce, it is recommened to use OLTP graph database, e.g., Amazon Neptune Database, as data source for subgraph extraction.
+Because time is critical for real-time infernce, it is recommened to use OLTP graph database, e.g., `Amazon Neptune Database <https://aws.amazon.com/neptune/>`_, as data source for subgraph extraction.

 Once the subgraph is extracted, you will need to prepare it as the payload of different APIs for `invoke models for real-time inference